|

 all the included claims to themselves;

-exclusions exist, do a claims search by the claimant’s social security number
+exclusions exist, do a claim search by the IW’s customer record to ensure all

-claimant has multiple active claims, ensure all claims have a settlement
+If the claimant has multiple active claims, ensure all claims have a

-notification note.
-This will not be done for any claims that are listed in the
+settlement notification note.
+This will not be done for any claims that are

-item to review for receipt of the signed court documents from the AG's office;
+a task for 30 days to review for receipt of the signed court documents from the

 that ongoing compensation payments (e.g., temporary total disability, permanent